cakephp/localized/README.md

 * phone() to check a phone number
 * postal() to check a postal code
-* identification() to check a country specific person ID
+* personId() to check a country specific person ID

 Please try to fit your validation rules in that naming scheme.
 Apart from that you can also define further validation methods in your implementing class, of course.